visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 .. figure:: images/xraywhyconduit2.png

-The resulting x ray image stored in Conduit Blueprint, visualized using VisIt.
+The resulting x ray image from Conduit Blueprint output, visualized by loading said output into VisIt.

 We have opted to enrich the Blueprint output (see :ref:`Basic Mesh Output`) with extensive metadata (see :ref:`Metadata`) as well as additional meshes (see :ref:`Imaging Planes and Rays Meshes` and :ref:`Spatial Extents Mesh`) to provide extra context and information to the user.
 These additions should make it easier to troubleshoot unexpected results, make sense of the query output, and pass important information through the query.